We estimate that there are some 2500+ lesbian, gay, bisexual and transgender (LGBT+) colleagues within the Group.

 The Stonewall Young Campaigners Programme gives young people aged 16-21 the skills, confidence and support they need to lead change in their local communities by running their own anti-homophobia campaigns.

-Over the past four years, our support has helped more than 200 young people become Youth Volunteers, and develop the skills and confidence to deliver these campaigns in their local schools, colleges and communities.
+Over the past five years, our support has helped more than 300 young people become Youth Volunteers, and develop the skills and confidence to deliver these campaigns in their local schools, colleges and communities, reaching over 70,000 young people.